surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

  - Horizontal Bar
  - Pie
  - Radar
+ - Widget
+ - Bar
  - Bubble
+ - Table
  - Funnel
  - Gauge
- - Table
- - Widget
- - World

 > **Note :** Some of the options in editing list might be hidden or grayed in situations where they would conflict with other settings you have chosen.